 While developing its programming in these main directions, PAX is keenly aware of the wider regional context in which this conflict is developing, and actively taking part in the debate on developments in Russia and the wider region and security implications.

 Kosovo and Serbia have been mired in conflict for years.
 From 1998-1999 an armed conflict was fought between the Serb army and the Kosovo Liberation Army.
 Kosovo declared independence in 2008, which is disputed by Serbia.
 The Kosovo government has little say in northern Kosovo, where Serbian influence over the ethnic Serb community is strong.

 The prospect of EU membership can help stimulate better relations between Kosovo and Serbia.
 After earlier negotiations failed, Serbia and Kosovo engaged in talks mediated by the EU in March 2011.
-Citizens feel excluded from this dialogue.
-Specifically in northern Kosovo there is resistance against the negotiated agreements.
-PAX advocates for the role of the EU as a peacemaker, which entails transparency and citizens’ involvement in these talks.
+Citizens feel excluded from this high-level dialogue.
+Specifically in northern Kosovo there is resistance against the sub-agreements that have been negotiated so far.
+PAX advocates for the role of the EU as a peacemaker, which need to include transparency and citizens’ involvement in these talks.

 In the divided city of Mitrovica, in northern Kosovo, PAX supports the efforts of local organizations to improve relations between population groups and encourage responsible and good governance at the local level.
 PAX also supports partners with their work on Dealing with the Past.

 Peace organization PAX supports the survivors of the Srebrenica massacre and the next of kin of those who perished.
 It supports their campaigns for truth and justice, and organizes commemorations and stimulates dialogue between Dutch battalion members and Srebrenica widows, to increase feelings of recognition, foster mutual understanding and to help to deal with traumas on all sides.
 The Potocari Memorial Center is an important partner in all this work.